Tuxiboule/Python-OC-Lettings-FR/docs/source/user_guide.rst

 Use Case: Adding Automated Testing to Deployment Pipeline
 ----------------------------------------------------------
 Emily, a QA engineer, wants to add automated testing to the deployment pipeline in CircleCI.
 She modifies the .circleci/config.yml file to include test execution steps before deploying the application.
 After ensuring that all tests pass, she commits the changes to the repository, triggering the deployment pipeline.

-This user guide provides step-by-step instructions for common use cases encountered while working with the Lettings application.
-Feel free to refer to this guide whenever you need assistance with modifying tests, build procedures, or deployment configurations.